-Play it again, Barry: Davos Piano Man gets new gig
+Play it again, Barry: Davos 'Piano Man' gets new gig

 Now, his gig is up.
 Colson said his contract was not renewed for 2020.
 The owner of the Hotel Europe, which is on the town’s main promenade, did not respond to several requests by Reuters for comment.

 Instead, Colson has opened up his own shop about 450 meters from the Hotel Europe.
-Would-be warblers are greeted with a “Barry’s Piano Bar” neon sign at a club sponsored by U.S. data company Cloudflare.
+Would-be warblers are greeted with a “Barry’s Piano Bar” neon sign at a club sponsored by U.S. internet security company Cloudflare.

 Back up the road, UK-based musician Ian Hooper is playing the Hotel Europe this month and in March, his website says.